RichardPoroszlay/Odd-One-Out/doc/system-plan.md

 ### Achievements

 Our goal is to create the application by the end of September.
 We want it to be presentable to public audience.

+## Physical environment

+Development Platform: Our program will be implemented in Python using the Flask web framework.
+Furthermore we will use MySQL database to store the data.

+Development tools:
+- Python
+- Flask
+- MySQL
+- Visual Studio Code

+Operating System: Since our program will be hosted as a web page, the only requirement is to use a web browser with stable internet.